 112 Kentish Town Rd, London NW1 9PX www.crepesalacarte.co.uk

 Did someone say pancake or cake?
-Aussie brunch spot Proud Mary’s serves up the thickest, fluffiest pancakes you will ever lay eyes on.
+Aussie brunch spot Proud Mary’s sits off the beaten track tucked away on a side street of West London’s, Shepherds Bush.
+Alongside their great brunch menu, they serve up the thickest, fluffiest pancakes you will ever lay eyes on.
 It’s seriously like eating three cakes.
-Oh, and they are gluten-free!
+They are also gluten-free!

 1C Oaklands Grove, Shepherd’s Bush, London W12 0JD www.proudmarys.co.uk